 The Schulich School of Business operates entirely in English.
 The pace of study is rapid and it is essential that students have high oral and written proficiency in English.
 To meet course requirements students must be able to participate fully in class and contribute to small-group discussions and analysis.
-Schulich's International Relations office offers services for students who have English as a second language (ESL).
+Schulich's International Relations office offers services for students who do not speak English as their primary language.

-The Academic Peer Support program provides students with one-on-one assistance over 45 minute sessions.
+The English Language Peer Support (ELPS) program provides students with one-on-one assistance over 45 minute sessions.
 Students can choose to work on their written work such as assignments, cases and papers or on verbal language practice to increase their confidence and fluency in English.
 The written sessions typically focus on grammar, structure and style while the verbal sessions focus on the student's speaking and presenting skills, improving pronunciation and the usage of verb tenses in real-time conversation.
-Students can book their appointment on their Student Portal under "Academic Peer Support Appointment" and may contact intlrelations@schulich yorku.ca for more information.
+Students can book their appointment on their Student Portal under Useful Links > "English Language Peer Support."
+Contact intlrelations@schulich yorku.ca for more information.